Unlinked monotone regression: Convergence Rates of the Minimum Contrast Estimator

 as $ \vert t \vert \to \infty$, for some $\beta > 0$ and constants $d_0 > 0, d_1 > 0$. \end{assumption}

+Some comments are in order.
 Assumption \ref{assm:A4:Phi-smoothness} is common in deconvolution problems, see for instance \cite{dattner2011deconvolution}.
-The symmetry assumption ensures that the function $\phi_{f_\epsilon}$ is real valued.
 The positive real number $\beta$ is usually referred to as the order of smoothness.
-Known examples include the Laplace distribution (with $\beta =1$) and more generally symmetric Gamma distributions.
+Known examples include the Exponential distribution with any scale parameter for which $\beta=1$, Gamma distribution with shape parameter $\alpha > 0$ and scale $\gamma > 0$ for which $\beta=\alpha$, the Laplace distribution with $\beta =2$, and more generally symmetric Gamma distributions (the distribution of $X - X'$ where $X$ and $X'$ are i.i.d. $\sim$ Gamma$(\alpha, \gamma)$) in which case we have $\beta = 2 \alpha$.
 See for example the examples given in \cite{Fan91} after (1.4).
+We plot in Figure~\ref{fig:gamma-density} in the appendix several gamma densities with a variety of shape parameters, to show the ``decreasing smoothness:'' as the shape parameter goes to $0$, the density has an increasing spike at $0$.

-We consider below the $L_1$-error over a given interval $[a,b]\subset(0,1)$ with respect to the distribution of the $X_i$'s: if $X$ denotes a random variable with the same distribution as the $X_i$'s that is independent of the $X_i$, and $E^X$ denotes the expectation with respect to $X$, then the estimation error that we consider is
+Our main theorem below provides the rate of convergence of the $L_1$-error with respect to the distribution of the design points, $F_0$, over a given interval $[a,b]\subset [0,1]$ provided that the estimator is stochastically bounded on that interval.
+Sufficient conditions for this boundedness are given below.

-Our main theorem below provides the rate of convergence of the above $L_1$-error.
+The following assumption is crucial for deriving the convergence rate of $\wh m_n$.
+It will be also needed below in the supersmooth case.

 \begin{assumption}{A5} Assume that there exists $T^*$ such that $\vert \phi_{f_\epsilon}(t) \vert \ge\vert \phi_{f_\epsilon}(T) \vert>0$ for all $T>T^*$ and $\vert t\vert \le T$. \end{assumption}